maryefern/type-theme/fb-lesson4.md

 <div class="padding-regular">

 <div class="text-align-left">
-<p>At this point, you have created an irresistible incentive to attract your target audience, and you became a "relatable rockstar" when you shot your engaging ad image (or video).
-The next step is to write ad copy that persuades your target audience to click and subscribe to your email list!</p>
+<p>At this point, you have created an irresistible incentive to attract your target audience, and you became a "relatable rockstar" when you shot your engaging ad image (or video).</p>
+<p>The next step is to write ad copy that persuades your target audience to click and subscribe to your email list!</p>
 <p>There are many different ways of writing your ad copy, and you should experiment to find out what works best for your target audience.</p>
 <p>However, I have learned from experience, and from spying on many other advertisers, that there is a formula that just seems to work each and every time...</p>
 <p>...Just like magic.
 It's virtually fool-proof.</p>